-Notorious 'pillowcase rapist' loses freedom; re-hospitalized
+'Distorted thinking' leads to lockup of 'Pillowcase Rapist'

 - Why Portland and not Seattle gets pummeled with snow

-Hubbart was ordered released from the state hospital in 2013 after doctors said he had completed treatment and was fit to live in the community.
-He had been deemed a sexually violent predator in 2000 after serving his prison sentence.
+Although his last crimes had been committed in Northern California, the judge ordered him — over the objection of Lacey — to live in Los Angeles County because that’s where he was born and raised.

-Prosecutors and advocates for women objected to his release and there was difficulty finding a landlord willing to rent to him.
+It took more than a year to find a suitable location where a landlord was willing to rent to him.

-He was released from the state hospital in 2014 to live under 24-hour guard in a small house in Lake Los Angeles, an unincorporated area in the high desert of the Antelope Valley, about 40 miles north of downtown.
+Protests followed his July 2014 arrival at a small house in Lake Los Angeles, an unincorporated area in the high desert of the Antelope Valley, about 40 miles north of downtown.

-Protesters routinely demonstrated outside the house, shouting that he should be locked up, carrying signs saying “burn in hell” and even burning effigies of him.
+A group calling itself the Ladies of Lake LA regularly demonstrated outside the house, shouting he should be locked up and some carrying signs saying “burn in hell.”

+Hubbart also received death threats and was under guard 24 hours a day to protect the public and keep him safe.

+Lacey tried unsuccessfully to have him recommitted in 2015 after he let the batteries run low on his GPS ankle monitor.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.